Bayfield, Wisconsin is a Great Place

 Take the Ferry to Madeline Island

 There are 22 Apostle Islands and 21 of them are protected National Lakeshore.
 Madeline Island, the largest of the 22 islands is 14 miles long and has an entire town built on it.
-Take the ferry over and spend the day meandering around.
-There is a post office, police and fire departments, art galleries, restaurants, bars and a museum.
+Spend the day meandering around.
+There is a post office, police and fire departments, art galleries, restaurants, bars, and a museum.
 Be sure to stop by Tom’s Burned Down Cafe for a unique experience!
 There is also a beautiful public beach for swimming.
-You can rent bikes, hike Big Bay State Park, rent kayaks or camp.
+You can rent bikes, hike Big Bay State Park, rent kayaks, or camp.

 Take a Cruise Around the Apostle Islands

-Book a tour with Apostle Island Cruises.
+For a fun adventure on Lake Superior, book a tour with Apostle Island Cruises.
 The boat ride is about 55 miles round trip and close to three hours long.
-Our captain was fourth generation from Bayfield and he had an incredible amount of knowledge about each island.
+Our captain was fourth-generation from Bayfield and he had an incredible amount of knowledge about each island.
 My favorite story was about a bear who enjoys swimming back and forth between two islands.
 I imagine her living her best life, catching fish all day and swimming around her private islands.

 You’ll also get really close to the sea caves, which are one of the biggest attractions in the area.
 The caves were carved by wind and waves over the course of thousands of years.
 If you want to get even closer, you can rent kayaks and go under and through the caves.
 We were lucky enough to see an incredible sunset on the way back to Bayfield as well.

-Bayfield is an easy day trip from Duluth.
-It’s such a unique place with so many things to do!
-I highly recommend a trip that is at least two days long so you can enjoy Bayfield and the Apostle Islands.
+Bayfield and the Apostle Islands are such a unique place with so many things to do!
+I highly recommend a trip that is at least two days long so you can enjoy the many restaurants, shops and activities.
+It’s an absolutely beautiful area with plenty of options for places to walk, eat, drink and explore!